oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - **Validate Security Posture (R01, R05): Conduct regular penetration testing and red/blue team exercises to proactively find and fix weaknesses..**

-3. Ongoing Programs (Continuous Priority): o	Continuous Vulnerability Management (R05): Implement a program for continuous scanning and patching of systems. o	Security Awareness Training (R01, R03): Maintain regular, engaging training to combat employee negligence and phishing. o	Vendor Risk Management (R06): Formalise vendor security assessments and introduce continuous monitoring.
+3. Ongoing Programs (Continuous Priority):
+- **Continuous Vulnerability Management (R05): Implement a program for continuous scanning and patching of systems.**
+- **Security Awareness Training (R01, R03): Maintain regular, engaging training to combat employee negligence and phishing
+- **Vendor Risk Management (R06): Formalise vendor security assessments and introduce continuous monitoring.

 By following these recommendations, the organisation can effectively transition from a reactive to a proactive security stance, significantly reducing its overall risk profile and enhancing its resilience against cyber threats.